-6. J. is a young woman from Honduras.
+5. J. is a young woman from Honduras.
 Her son, D., will be a derivative on her asylum application.
 Their Master Calendar hearing was cancelled due to the COVID-19 pandemic and has not been rescheduled.
 J. speaks Spanish and lives in a western suburb of Chicago, IL.
 (20-0140744) (20-0142504)

 J. endured many years of physical, emotional, and sexual abuse by her ex-husband in Honduras.
 When J.'s ex-husband discovered J. was pregnant with their son, he punched her in the stomach.
 During one incident after D.'s birth, J.'s ex-husband became angry with J. and he shot her in the leg, and hit her in the head with his gun.
 J. reported this incident to the police, but J.'s exhusband was never forced to appear in court.
 About one year later, in 2015, J. was able to escape and come to the United States with her son, but her ex-husband has continued to look for her and threaten her even though J. divorced him.
 NIJC filed a skeletal asylum application for J. Because this application was filed more than one year after J. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
-All affidavits and supporting materials will be due 30 days prior to her merits hearing, which has not yet been scheduled.
+All affidavits and supporting materials will be due 15 days prior to her merits hearing, which has not yet been scheduled.

-7. S. is a woman from Ecuador.
+6. S. is a woman from Ecuador.
 Her son T. and her daughter K. will be derivatives on her asylum application and are also independently eligible for asylum.
+Their next Master Calendar hearing is on March 17, 2023.
 S., T., and K. speak Spanish and live in Chicago, IL.
 (21-0149817) (21-0150532) (21-010530)

 S. married her children's father in approximately 2007.
-They were married for about five years, during which time he verbally and physically abused S. After they divorce, S. moved in with a new partner.
-About a year into the relationship, he began to emotionally and physically abuse S., T., and K. constantly.
-When he was abusive, S. would try to leave the house with her children, but her ex-partner forced them to return.
+They were married for about five years, during which time he verbally and physically abused S. After they divorced, S. moved in with a new partner.
+About a year into the relationship, S.'s partner, Y., began to emotionally and physically abuse her, T., and K. constantly.
+When he was abusive, S. would try to leave the house with her children, but Y. forced them to return.
 He also threatened to harm S. and the children if she ever tried to report him to the police.
-After approximately five months of abuse, S. tried to leave the relationship for good, but her ex-partner threatened to harm S., T., and K if they did not return.
-Fearing what he could do, S. fled Ecuador with T. and K., and they arrived to the United States in the summer of 2021.
-Although S. and her children were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
-Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
-USCIS must receive their asylum applications by June 12, 2022.
-All affidavits and supporting materials will be due a week before their asylum interview or 30 days before their individual merits hearing.
+After approximately five months of abuse, S. tried to leave the relationship for good, but Y. threatened to harm S., T., and K if they did not return.
+Fearing what he could do, S. fled Ecuador with T. and K., and they arrived in the United States in the summer of 2021.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-8. R. is a woman from Mexico.
+7. R. is a woman from Mexico.
 Her son, A. will be a derivative on her application for asylum and is also independently eligible for asylum.
 R. and A. speak Spanish and live in Chicago, IL.
 (21-0150662) (21-0150806)